Medically reviewed by Drugs.com. Last updated on Feb 15, 2022.

 Cataracts may occur after receiving fluocinolone.
 Check with your doctor right away if you have blurred vision, decreased vision, or loss of vision.

-fluocinolone may cause temporary blurred vision.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not able to see well.
+Fluocinolone may cause temporary blurred vision.
+Do not drive or do anything else that could be dangerous until you know how fluocinolone affects you.

 This implant could move into a different part of your eye if the back part of your lens is missing or torn.
 Talk to your doctor if you have concerns.